Brendan Cummins (Cork hurler): Club career

 Cummins began his juvenile and underage career as a hurler with Blackrock while also played Gaelic football with sister club St. Michael's.
 It was with the latter team that he enjoyed his first major success by winning the Cork MFC title as a 14-year old in 1965.
 He later won three successive Cork MHC titles with Blackrock.

 By 1968, Cummins had joined both clubs' top adult teams and was part of the St. Michael's side that won the Cork IFC title a year later.
 He enjoyed his first success with the Blackrock senior hurling team when the club made a clean sweep of Cork SHC and Munster Club Championship in 1971, before later lining out at corner-forward when Blackrock beat Rathnure in the 1972 All-Ireland club final.
 Cummins won a second All-Ireland club medal two years later when Blackrock once again beat Rathnure in the 1974 All-Ireland club final.

-After losing the 1974 Cork SHC finall to St. Finbarr's, Cummins claimed a third winners' medal in 1975.
+After losing the 1974 Cork SHC final to St. Finbarr's, Cummins claimed a third winners' medal in 1975.
 He was later a substitute when Blackrock won the Munster Club Championship and lost the 1976 All-Ireland club final to James Stephens.
 Cummins was also a member of the St. Michael's football team that lost three consecutive Cork SFC finals in 1976, 1977 and 1978.
 He was again an unused substitute for Blackrock's successful 1978-79 season.